 I remember back in college having the 0.7 cubic foot fridge and wishing I had got big size.
 This fridge is at least twice the size of the very small dorm fridges.

 When my husband and I were living in a camper that nothing worked in and that was older than us we had the smallest dorm size and while we made to with it and used a few ice chests here and there, this 1.6 cu ft size would have allowed us a lot more capacity for fresh food storage and that would have been nice.

 For small scale off grid use for 1-2 people, it is hard to beat this fridge for the money and the fact that the shipping is included to your door, not just a freight depot.

 For those that want the biggest variety of power options for their refrigeration needs, there is the SMAD RV Fridge.
 You can choose between 12 volt or 120 volt power or run off of propane when no electricity source is available at all.

 This is another option that comes in at about the price of a standard full size fridge at Lowes or Home Depot.
 60 Liters is close to the size of 3 standard 5 gallon buckets or 2.1 cubic feet so that is quite a lot of refrigeration really, especially if you are just using it for 1-2 people or a couple with a few small kids.
-It is small enough to be not so hard to move and the internal rack system allows for easy organization.

 There are two weights listed due to the amount of packaging required during shipment.
 Once unwrapped this fridge is a mere 48.5 lbs so about like lifting a large sack of dog food.
 This is all fridge space though, there is no option for freezing or a freezer so that may be a limiting factor for some when making a final choice about what off grid fridge to buy.